googleanalytics/ga-dev-tools/README.md

 ### Building the site using Jekyll

 If you're familiar with [Jekyll](http://jekyllrb.com) it can make running the demos locally or deploying them to a remote server much easier.
-It's actally how this repo is built and how the demo app is deployed.
+It's actually how this repo is built and how the demo app is deployed.

 ```sh
 # Clone the repo and cd into the repo directory.